gabe0815/brew-o-matic/README.md

 * export of logs

 ## Getting started
 Brew-o-matic was tested on x86-64, Raspberry Pi 4, Raspberry Pi 3 and Raspberry Pi 1.

+### Prerequisites
+On Linux, install docker and docker-compose.
+Make sure to search for Raspberry Pi specific instructions since the regular instructions won't work.

+### Download the repository

 Clone or checkout the repository, then start docker:
 ```console